How to Add Google Analytics to Squarespace in 5 Easy Steps

 • You can set up custom dimensions to measure the performance of specific marketing campaigns

-• You can use attribution modeling to see which marketing channels are bringing you the best return on investment
+• You can use marketing attribution modeling to see which marketing channels are bringing you the best return on investment

 While it’s a lot simpler, Squarespace Analytics still provides valuable insight.
 For example, Squarespace shows how many people have subscribed to your RSS feed, a metric Google Analytics doesn’t offer.